Scott3142/python-programming/site/codelabs/part-5.md

 pascal = Person.with_birthday_as_integers("Pascal", 19, 6, 1623)

 if (euler.ageAsYears() > pascal.ageAsYears()):
-    print(euler.getName() + " is older than " + pascal.getName())
+    print(euler.get_name() + " is older than " + pascal.get_name())
 ```

 We are now going to learn a more "object-oriented" way to compare the ages of people.

-We are going to create a new method `olderThan(compared)` for the Person class.
+We are going to create a new method `older_than(compared)` for the Person class.
 It can be used to compare a certain person object to the person supplied as the parameter based on their ages.

 The method is meant to be used like this: